 Prerequisite.
 English 101a or 51a or 51b, and/or Consent of Instructor.
+Lecture 5 hours.

 Instruction and practice in writing poetry, fiction, and drama.
 Analysis of contemporary works with respect to literary techniques.
 May be repeated one time for credit.